Sanglorian/orcus/Orcus Rulebook - current.md

 #### Charisma Checks

-The GM might call for a Charisma check when you try to accomplish tasks like the following:
+The GM might call for a Charisma check when you try to accomplish tasks that require charm and personability, that do not fall under the Bluff, Diplomacy, Intimidate and Streetsmarts skills.
+An example could be communicating with a creature when you do not share a common language.

-- Find the best person to talk to for news, rumors, and gossip
-- Blend into a crowd to get the sense of key topics of conversation

 #### Skill Checks

-Deception, Persuasion, Intimidate and Streetsmarts skill checks add your Charisma modifier.
+Bluff, Diplomacy, Intimidate and Streetsmarts skill checks add your Charisma modifier.

 #### Attack Rolls and Damage